Ali Farokhmanesh: Personal life

-Farokhmanesh is married to the former Iowa Hawkeyes volleyball player Mallory Husz.
+Farokhmanesh is married to former Iowa Hawkeyes volleyball player Mallory Husz.
 They have three sons and a daughter.

-During the COVID-19 pandemic, which caused the cancellation of the 2020 NCAA tournament and all NCAA-sponsored spring sports and also led to most U.S. universities going to online-only instruction, the Farokhmanesh family re-created his famous NCAA tournament shot in an empty Moby Arena on the 10th anniversary of the UNI–Kansas game.
-The shot was captured for a web video that Colorado State posted on its official athletics Twitter account.
+Amid the cancellation of the 2020 NCAA tournament and all NCAA-sponsored spring sports due to the COVID-19 pandemic, Farokhmanesh re-created his famous NCAA tournament shot with his family in an empty Moby Arena on March 20, 2020, marking the 10th anniversary of the UNI–Kansas game.
+The shot was captured in a web video posted by Colorado State on its official athletics Twitter account.